 Government-wide financial statements.
-The statement of net position presents information on all the Road Commission's assets, liabilities and deferred inflows of resources, with the difference reported as net position.
+The statement of net position presents information on all the Road Commission's assets, deferred outflows of resources and liabilities, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as an indicator of the Road Commission's overall fiscal position.